Ela-Boska/Pytorch-Yolo-FIFA2017/README.md

 # Pytorch-Yolo-FIFA2017
-forked from https://github.com/py-ranoid/pytorch-yolo2 and made some modification tested environment: python 2.7, pytorch 0.4.0 ubuntu 16.04
+forked from https://github.com/py-ranoid/pytorch-yolo2 and made some modification tested environment: python 2.7, pytorch 0.4.0 ubuntu 16.04 pretrained darknet-19 weights can be downloaded from http://pjreddie.com/media/files/darknet19_448.conv.23 the weights of my model for yolo-FIFA.cfg can be downloaded from https://pan.baidu.com/s/1aUW5dL0cCWErrQQ8vkZT2g

 usages:
 1. detect players in a image: